FICTURE7/CoCSharp/README.md

 // connects to the official clash of clans server socket.Connect("gamea.clashofclans.com", 9339);
 // creates a new NetworkManager
-// the NetworkHandler delegate is called when a packet is recieved
+// the PacketReceivedHandler delegate is called when a packet is recieved
-// here we are using it to write the packet type and packet id var networkManager = new NetworkManager(socket, (SocketAsyncEventArgs args, IPacket packet) => {
+// here we are using it to write the packet type and packet id to the console var networkManager = new NetworkManager(socket, (SocketAsyncEventArgs args, IPacket packet) => {
     Console.WriteLine("Recieved {0}:{1}", packet.GetType().Name, packet.ID);